BitcoinL2-Labs/bitcoinl2-labs.github.io/_posts/2024-06-04-orange-hats.md

 We’ve observed that the whitehat approach is working well on the core development side and want to ensure founders are applying this resource to their Clarity contracts and application designs as well.
 Secure base layers need to be complemented by secure code and protocols atop those layers!

-We believe a multi-faceted approach that is not overly dependent on any **one** aspect of application security, such as audits, the developers themselves, bug bounty programs, or test coverage, is the best way to reduce risk as this sector continues to grow.
+We believe a multi-faceted approach that is not overly dependent on any **one** aspect of application security - such as audits, the developers themselves, bug bounty programs, or test coverage - is the best way to reduce risk as this sector continues to grow.
 We believe supplementing everything founders need to do on their own with an accessible whitehat resource like this is a clear way to bolster the ecosystem.

 ### How it helps founders: